dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 ```

 ## To Turn In:
+* 3 Wiki Pages:
-* Sketches of each view of your product (photos of paper)
+    * Initial Sketches:  Sketches of each view of your product (photos of paper) posted on github wiki
+    * Mockups:
-* Higher fidelity mockups submitted in [invisionapp](https://www.invisionapp.com/) or [figma](https://www.figma.com) links - link from your github wiki!
+        * Higher fidelity mockups submitted as [figma](https://www.figma.com) links - link from your github wiki!
-* A flow diagram/site map showing how your views interconnect (can be hand drawn) or can just be invision/figma connections.
+        * A flow diagram/site map showing how your views interconnect (can be hand drawn) or can just be figma connections.
-* Data Models on a Wiki page
+    * Data Models
 * Submit urls to each wiki page on canvas